August 10, 2023

-Harris Beach PLLC is responsible for the processing of personal data it receives, under each Privacy Shield Framework, and subsequently transfers to a third party acting as an agent on its behalf.
-Harris Beach PLLC complies with the Privacy Shield Principles for all onward transfers of personal data from the EU and Switzerland, including the onward transfer liability provisions.
+Harris Beach PLLC is responsible for the processing of personal data it receives, under the DPF, and subsequently transfers to a third party acting as an agent on its behalf.
+Harris Beach PLLC complies with the DPF Principles for all onward transfers of personal data from the EU, UK, and Switzerland, including the onward transfer liability provisions.

 The Information We Collect and How We Use It

 Users do not need to provide personal information to make general use of the Firm’s Website.
 Access to certain information may require users to provide certain personal information (such as name, e-mail address and/or other contact information).
 Such information may be used to monitor use of the website and may be used to assist in development and improvements to the design and layout of the Website.
 We may also use the contact information supplied by visitors to send periodic Legal Alerts and other information which may be of interest.
 Users may opt-out of receiving future mailings in accordance with the opt-out provisions located elsewhere in this policy.

 For individuals applying for career opportunities at Harris Beach, we may collect information required to contact you and determine your qualifications, including your education, employment history, references, and eligibility status.
 We may also ask for other information that is not mandatory.